KosRud/KosRud.github.io/kosrud.github.io/pages/students/JS/JS tricks.md

 ```

 !!! note
-    Mozilla Developer Network &mdash; [Template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+    Mozilla Developer Network &mdash; [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 ## Destructuring assignment

-Destructuring assignment syntax allows unpacking values from arrays, and properties from objects.

-This has several convenient applications, such as swapping variables without creating a temporary variable, or creating functions with named arguments.
+Destructuring assignment syntax allows to unpack values from arrays and properties from objects.
+This has several convenient applications, such as swapping variables without creating a temporary variable, creating functions with named arguments, and creating a copy of an object or array with added values.

 ### Swap variables